-- 3.1 The services of domestic consultants will be retained in accordance with CPS-703, Domestic Consultants. - 3.2 An individual or firm that purchases products for resale is a distributor, rather than a consultant, and falls outside the scope of this CPS.
-The determination that a distributor relationship is bona fide, and is not in reality a consultant relationship, must be made by the element's Legal department. - 3.3 An individual or firm performing proposal or contract support services under a services contract or services subcontract, including post-award services, (collectively, "services contract") is a services subcontractor, rather than a consultant.
-Such a services contract will always include a written statement of work whose achievement can be objectively verified in terms of a tangible delivered work product such as a product or component design, a technical proposal, editing or artwork, or other technical service.
-A services contract (including offset-related services) may not be entered into for the purposes of obtaining the services of a consultant.
-A services contract (including offset-related services) will not be entered into with an individual or firm that is or, within the five years prior to the effective date of the services contract, has been a consultant for any Lockheed Martin entity, unless prior written approval is obtained from the Assistant General Counsel-International for services/contracts not in excess of \$100,000, or from the CRC for services/contracts in excess of \$100,000 a year or in excess of \$200,000 for any one (multi-year) contract.

-- 3.4 Persons or companies supplementing in-house skills on a temporary basis are not considered consultants.
+- 3.1 The services of domestic business development consultants will be retained in accordance with CPS-703, Domestic Business Development Consultants. - 3.2 An individual or firm that purchases products for resale is a distributor, rather than a consultant, and falls outside the scope of this CPS.
+The determination that a distributor relationship is bona fide, and is not in reality a consultant relationship, must be made by the element's Legal department. - 3.3 An individual or firm performing proposal or contract support services under a services contract or services subcontract, including without limitation post-award services and offset-related services, (collectively, "services contract") is a services subcontractor, rather than a consultant.
+Such a services contract will always include a written statement of work whose achievement can be objectively verified in terms of a tangible delivered work product such as a product or component design, a technical proposal, editing or artwork, or other technical service. - 3.3.1 A services contract may not be entered into for the purposes of obtaining consultant services.
+A services contract will not be entered into with an individual or firm that is or, within the five years prior to the effective date of the services contract, has been a consultant for any Lockheed Martin entity, unless prior written approval is obtained from the Assistant General Counsel-International for services contracts not in excess of \$250,000 a year or \$500,000 for any one (multi-year) contract, from the CRB for services contracts in excess of these amounts, up to \$1,000,000 a year or \$2,000,000 for any one (multi-year) contract, and from the CRC for services contracts in excess of these amounts. - 3.4 Persons or companies supplementing in-house skills on a temporary basis are not considered consultants.
 Contracts for such services will be processed in accordance with normal procurement procedures.
 Examples of such services are clerical, administrative, and housekeeping services, facilities and grounds maintenance, and equipment servicing. - 3.5 Services performed by individuals requiring professional qualifications, such as certified public accountants, attorneys, architects, registered engineers, plant physicians, and nurses will be contracted for as specified in normal procurement and other applicable procedures.
-Attorney services will be contracted for in accordance with CPS-701, Performance of Legal Activities.
+Legal services will be contracted for in accordance with CPS-701, Performance of Legal Activities.
+Purchases of outside accounting and related services, and all consulting services from Lockheed Martin's independent accountants will be contracted for in accordance with CPS-419, Control of Accounting Operations, and CMS-010, Purchase of Outside Accounting and Related Services.